Get movie info from terminal with IMDbPY and Raspberry PI

 As IMDbPY performs “like” queries, in the sense that it will search for every film matching your search, even partially, we need to manage cases when more titles can come out.

-If more result are availble (“len(movies)” > 1), then a numbered list of all film titles will be showed to user and the program will ask to input the number corresponding to user choose.
+If more results are available (“len(movies)” > 1), then a numbered list of all film titles will be shown to the user and the program will ask to input the number corresponding to the user’s choice.
 Otherwise, if only 1 result is available, this if statement will go automatically ahead with no need for inputs:

 if len(movies) > 1: